safikawtahar/pipline_dotnet/README.md

-# Sample MVC5 application
+# Sample .NET MVC application

 This is a sample web application written on Microsoft .NET Framework 4.5.1.
 It represents a customer database and the related user interface for adding, editing, viewing, searching and deleting customers.
 Any comments or suggestions are welcome.

-## Bult with
+## Bult with:

 *  MVC5 (.NET Framework 4.5.1)
 *  Entity Framework